rm-controls/rm_controllers/rm_calibration_controllers/README.md

 #### Service
 * **`is_calibrated_srv_`** ([control_msgs/QueryCalibrationState](http://docs.ros.org/en/api/control_msgs/html/srv/QueryCalibrationState.html))

-	 Returns information about whether target controller has been calibrated.
+	 When requesting to this server, it will return respond about whether target motors has been calibration.

 #### Parameters